 - Internet marketing research continues to accelerate as consumer-facing industries rely on customer experience metrics to quickly adapt product specifications and go-to-market strategies.

-- Data analytics is changing the entire marketing research landscape, elevating its importance to the point where demand for data scientists is far higher than talent availability.
+- Data analytics is changing the entire marketing research landscape.
+It’s elevating importance to the point where demand for data scientists is far higher than talent availability.

 - In the past, marketing departments were given budgets that made it difficult to measure impact and reach on a real-time basis.
 Results were delayed by weeks as marketing professionals waited for collateral to arrive in specific markets.
-Then they had to wait for sales data and hope their customer service departments were accurately capturing codes.
+Then, they had to wait for sales data and hope their customer service departments were accurately capturing codes.
 Unless companies conducted focus groups or administered questionnaires, gaining insight into why a campaign was working (or not) was difficult.
 Technology has changed that.